Malungisa/Hello-world/README.md

 # About Malungisa
-I am a luther Collge graduate with a major in data science and minor in mathematics.
+I am a luther Colloge graduate with a major in data science and minor in mathematics.
 I enjoy working on data science projects and anything related to data cleaning, visualization and analysis.
 I have experience working on excel, python and R but am also interested in learning new and using new tools and languages.

 Reasons for this website:
 - To share projects that I have worked on and currently working on.